Julie Swidler

-Julie Greifer Swidler is an American attorney and music industry executive.
-She is executive vice president, business affairs, and general counsel (global) of Sony Music.
-She advises Sony Music’s labels and operating units worldwide on all legal issues and policy initiatives, and oversees artist contracts, litigation, corporate transactions, joint venture operations, and global government affairs.
+Julie Greifer Swidler is an American attorney and creative advisor.
+She is the key advisor and founder of Launchpad Advisors, LLC, and the chair of the Union College board of trustees.
+From 2008- 2026, she served as executive vice president, business affairs, and general counsel (global) of Sony Music, where she advised Sony labels and operating units worldwide on all legal issues and policy initiatives, and oversaw artist contracts, litigation, corporate transactions, joint venture operations, and global government affairs.

 Swidler has appeared on the Billboard list of the most powerful women in the music industry for 19 years and on the magazine's "Power 100" every year since 2014.
-She is a member of the Recording Industry Association of America executive committee and the chair of the Union College board of trustees.
+She has received awards including the UJA 2026 Music Visionary of the Year Award, the Grammy Foundation ELI Award, and the Presidential Award from the Music Biz Association.

 Early life and education

 Swidler was born and raised in Long Island.
 Her father, Ira Greifer, was a pediatric nephrologist and her mother, Carol, was a social worker.
 She became a music fan as a young child, listening to records that included a UK pressing of the Beatles album Rubber Soul that her father brought home from an overseas business trip.

 She attended Union College, where she was a DJ at WRUC, the school's radio station.
-Her playlists were eclectic; she played music from artists that ranged from Hot Tuna to Bruce Springsteen,Chuck Mangione, and The Supremes.
+Her playlists were eclectic; she played music from artists that ranged from Hot Tuna to Bruce Springsteen, Chuck Mangione, and The Supremes.
 She promoted shows and booked live music at the campus coffeehouse and sang in a duo.

 Swidler was also a member of the Speaker's Forum and the College Conduct committee.
 In her senior year she received a meritorious service award for “service to the College above and beyond the call of duty.”

 Swidler graduated from Union with a degree in political science in 1979.
 She considered singing professionally but instead decided to study law.
 She attended Benjamin N. Cardozo School of Law and earned her JD in 1982.
 She was a member of the Cardozo Law Review.